Taylor Swift voted artist of year for 6th time at American Music Awards | Entertainment

 Taylor Swift voted artist of year for 6th time at American Music Awards

-Taylor Swift was named artist of the year at the American Music Awards on Sunday and won two other trophies in a ceremony held live in Los Angeles amid tight coronavirus restrictions.
-It was a record sixth win by Swift of the top prize at the fan-voted show, although she was absent from the Los Angeles ceremony and accepted her trophy by video, thanking fans for their support of her surprise lockdown album "folklore."
+Taylor Swift was named artist of the year at the American Music Awards on Sunday and won two other trophies in a ceremony held live in Los Angeles amid tight coronavirus curbs.
+It was Swift's record sixth win of the top prize at the fan-voted show, although she was absent from the ceremony and thanked fans on video for their support of her surprise lockdown album "folklore."

+Canadians Justin Bieber and The Weeknd - the latter sporting a large white face bandage - were the other big winners, with three awards each.
+Bieber was named favorite male pop/rock artist and picked up his two other wins for his collaboration with country singers Dan + Shay on "10,000 Hours".
+The Weeknd took home trophies for best soul/R&B male artist as well as for his album "After Hours" and song "Heartless."

 ALSO READ